MooersLab/pymolsnips/README.md

 <h2 name="LightTable"> Light Table (Universal) </h2>

-[<em>Light Table</em>](http://lighttable.com/) is a highly malleable text editor that is written in ClojureScript, a programming language for the web that is dialect of Lisp and that has a powerful macro system.
+[<em>Light Table</em>](http://lighttable.com/) is a highly malleable text editor that is written in ClojureScript, a programming language for the web that is a dialect of Lisp and that has a powerful macro system.
 Those users who have dabbled in <em>Emacs</em> will recognize the syntax of the settings in behavior files which remind me of <em>Emacs</em> init files.
 <em>Light Table</em> is like a GUI version of <em>Emacs</em>.
-It has very an attractive, uncluttered GUI.
+It has a very attractive, uncluttered GUI.

 <em>Light Table</em> supports previews that enable interactive editing of code to change the output.
-For example,the  code chunk for generating a plot is evaluated in-line and the plot is displayed in an adjacent window.
+For example, the code chunk for generating a plot is evaluated in-line and the plot is displayed in an adjacent window.
 The plugin manager can be used to install plugins, update them, and gain access to the documentation for the plugin.
 This documentation is on a GitHub website.